ChiefChingu/caterpillar-1/TESTFILE.md

 ### Header
 - Navigation:
   - Try to navigate to all the pages.
-  - On smaller screens: try open and close the hamburger menu.
+  - On smaller screens: try to open and close the hamburger menu.
 - Contact: see testing user story 4.
 - Brand logo:
   - Try to click on the logo on every page.